 I’m filled with great big gratitude for my mirror-touch synaesthesia experience as profiled by Great Big Story.
 I’ve long admired the innovative and creative narratives published by this CNN property, and I’m really and truly delighted with the production values in the video.
 Feeling all the feels!

 Halloween is a mirror-sensory synaesthete’s nightmare; The Establishment is a writer’s dream…insightful journalism, fascinating essays and expert editors.
-I’m over the moon to have my All Hallows Eve musings published by this excellent website.
+I’m over the moon to have my All Hallows Eve musings published by this excellent news and culture website.

 My essay “Built for Hurt” appears in the inaugural issue of Qualia Journal.
 Qualia is edited by Dr. Elinor Cleghorn, who has conducted research (with principal investigator Daria Martin) at Oxford’s Ruskin School of Art.
 Their research examines the scholarly and artistic implications of mirror-touch synaesthesia.
 Pain is the theme of this first issue of Qualia; “Built for Hurt” is focused on my experiences with synesthesia-for-pain.